 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Harrison is generally considered to be a blue-collar town.
-36.49% of the Harrison workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Harrison is a blue-collar town, with 36.49% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Harrison is a city of sales and office workers, professionals and managers.
 There are especially a lot of people living in Harrison who work in sales jobs (18.92%), management occupations (13.51%) and community and social services (6.76%).

 And if you like science, one thing you'll find is that Harrison has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.